diegojramirezs7/silverservers/readme.md

 ### Raspberry Pi Client
 #### 3 main services
 1. **Speech-To-Text**
+Constantly listening for audio through USB microphone.
+Python script running in "daemon" mode, converting detected audio to text.
+Certain commands would trigger actions like "register, identify, verify".
+This script should only run the speech-to-text method and have some if statements to detect if certain commands are detected.
 2. **Record and Save Audio File**
+Python script to rercord a wav file and save it to the local directory.
+Should be custommizable to different durations, sample rates and chunk sizes.
+This script can be a simple method or a method within a file
-3. **Web Client that sends HTTP requests to Server**
+3. **Web Client that sends HTTP requests to Server** Python script that sends requests to the server running on silverservers for verification and identification.
+Each request would would contain the recorded .wav file, the keywords spoken and the command (identify, verify)

 ### Web Client -- admin website
+#### Website for user and group management

 ### Server
 ### MySQL DB